Austinuc/alx-low_level_programming/README.md

- [0x0C-more_malloc_free]() | Indept use of malloc and free [0x0D-preprocessor]() Understanding the use of macro [0x0E-structures_typedef]() The use of Structures and Typedef in C
+ [0x0C-more_malloc_free]() | Indept use of malloc and free [0x0D-preprocessor]() Understanding the use of macro [0x0E-structures_typedef]() The use of Structures and Typedef in C [0x0F.
+C - Function pointers]() Function pointers and their applications